Cop sues State over lack of bullet-proof gear

 A police officer who was shot in the leg in a shootout between the police’s gang unit and two suspects in 2020 has sued the State for failing to provide him with personal protective equipment (PPE).

-Pc Andile Ansar Mohammed was one of two police officers shot at John Street, Chaguanas, on October 7, 2020, when two suspects, a prison officer and a Venezuelan man, opened fire on officers of the Central Division Gang and Intelligence Unit during a search of a two-storey building.
+Pc Andile Ansar Mohammed was one of two police officers shot at John Street, Chaguanas, on October 7, 2020, when two suspects – a prison officer and a Venezuelan man – shot at officers of the Central Division Gang and Intelligence Unit during a search of a two-storey building.

-The officers returned fire, fatally killing the two suspects but Mohammed and another officer were shot.
+The officers returned fire, fatally killing the two suspects, but Mohammed and another officer were shot.
 Mohammed was not a member of the police’s gang unit but a member of the robbery squad.
-He was also not scheduled to work but was asked to accompany his colleagues to execute the search warrant because he spoke Spanish.
+He was also not scheduled to work, but had been asked to accompany his colleagues to execute the search warrant because he spoke Spanish.

-Although on the day of the raid, Mohammed had a bullet-proof vest - which he has outgrown - there were no ballistic shin pads, knee pads, elbow pads, multi-protection ballistic body shields, ballistic helmets and other ballistic protection gear available for his use or any of the other officers in the gang unit.
+Although on the day of the raid, Mohammed had a bullet-proof vest – which he has outgrown – there were no ballistic shin pads, knee pads, elbow pads, multi-protection ballistic body shields, ballistic helmets or other ballistic protection gear available for him or any of the other officers in the gang unit.

 “Additional safety equipment could have foreseeably prevented the claimant's injuries or reduced the impact of the gunshot wound he sustained,” the lawsuit contends.

-It also alleges the State’s failure to adhere to industry standards in protective gear for officers in potentially dangerous situations, constituting a breach of their duty.
+It also alleges the State failed to adhere to industry standards in protective gear for officers in potentially dangerous situations, constituting a breach of their duty.

-The lawsuit said a day before the raid, Mohammed went to the police service’s official storage facility for PPE but could not get critical items.
-His lawsuit said there is a slang for when there is a shortage or lack of PPE - comply and complain - meaning they abide by the orders of their superiors and then complain after.
+The lawsuit said the day before the raid, Mohammed went to the police service’s official storage facility for PPE but could not get critical items.
+His lawsuit said there is a slang expression for when there is a shortage or lack of PPE – comply and complain, meaning they abide by the orders of their superiors and then complain afterwards.

-In the past, he has been forced to purchase some PPE gear online for work.
+In the past, he had had to buy some PPE gear online for work.

-Mohammed’s lawsuit also says he continues to get pain in his right calf.
-His family and social life were also affected since he was on crutches for over a year. and his mental health has deteriorated.
+Mohammed’s lawsuit also says he continues to feel pain in his right calf.
+His family and social life were also affected, since he was on crutches for over a year. and his mental health has deteriorated.

 "The claimant’s employment remains in a state of uncertainty in the future."